godotengine/godot-website/collections/_article/godot-30-new-internals-progress-report-4.md

 ##### Built-in effects

 Godot 3.0 also comes with a large library of built-in effects which can be assigned to each bus.
-As there is not much open source audio code with a MIT compatible license we could re-use, these were written specially for Godot (and sounds great!).
+As there is not much open source audio code with a MIT compatible license we could reuse, these were written specially for Godot (and sounds great!).

 ![](/storage/app/media/devlog/progress4/progress4-12.jpg)